Jonathan Woollett-Light

 guest OS.
 This work required understanding the Intel x86-64, AMD

 x86-64 and Arm aarch64 specifications.
-Development involved
+Development involved thorough

-CPU templates.
-I also implemented thorough compatibility checks
+also implemented thorough compatibility checks for x86-64.

-I was the owner of an initiative to performance test Firecracker
+I was the owner of an initiative to performance test Firecracker in

-in production-like scenarios, through this we discovered and fixed
+production-like scenarios, through this we discovered and fixed

-significant performance regressions that may have costed AWS
+significant performance regressions that may have costed AWS Lambda

-Lambda millions of dollars if they went live.
+millions of dollars if they went live.
 This work involved

 coordinating across teams and diving deep into the deployment and